 6For example, the largest 10 managers account for approximately 60 percent of aggregate assets, and the largest 20 stocks listed on the ASX exceeds 62 percent of the market capitalization weights of the S&P/ASX 300 Index.
-In comparison to the U.S., the ratio of average manager size to average stock size translates into Australian managers being estimated at between 5-10 times larger per stock.
+In

 We find a positive and significant relationship between performance and portfolio concentration for our sample of active equity funds.
 This relationship is stronger for those stocks in which active funds hold overweight positions, as well as for stocks which fall outside the largest 50 stocks listed on the Australian Stock Exchange (ASX) by market capitalisation.
 More concentrated funds tend to be those with relatively smaller assets under management, who experience fund outflows in the previous quarter, implement growth investment styles, benchmarked to a narrower index than the S&P/ASX 300, and being institutions that are not affiliated with a bank or life-office firm.